tagspaces/documentation/docs/perspectives/grid.md

 ![the context menu of a file](/media/file-context-menu.png)

-- **Open file** - will split the main area of TagSpaces into two, and open the file in the right pane.
+- **Open File** - will split the main area of TagSpaces into two, and open the file in the right pane.
 TagSpaces offers viewers for various file types, which can be opened inside the application.
 To learn more bout supported types, refer to the [Viewing Files](/viewing-files.md) section.
+- **Open Parent Folder** - this feature is especially useful if the perspective shows search result from different folders, so using will open the parent folder of the currently selected file.
 - **Open File Natively** - will open the file in whatever application is associated with the file type in your operating system.
 - **Show in File Manager** - will show this file in the default file manager of your operating system
 - **Add / Remove Tags** - will open a dialog where you can add or remove multiple tag to this file.
 - **Rename File** - will open the file rename dialog, where you can change the name of the file.
+- **Duplicate File** - use this feature to create a copy of the current file.
+The new file can be easily separated from the original, since it will have the following tags: "copy" and e.g. "20210831T1230" representing the date and time of the duplication.
 - **Move / Copy File** - will open a dialog, where you can choose where this file should be moved or copied
+- **Use as thumbnail for the current folder** - will set the thumbnail of the file as thumbnail for the current folder
 - **Delete** - will open a dialog, where you can confirm the deletion the file
+- **Copy Sharing Link** - will copy a link for [internal sharing](/sharing) pointing to this file in the clipboard

 ## Folder context menu